usgs-coupled/phreeqc3/README.Win.txt

 "examples" directory contains the input data and the expected results for each test.

-to run the examples, copy the "test" directory (C:\Program Files (x86)
+To run the examples, copy the "test" directory (C:\Program Files (x86)
 \USGS\phreeqc-@VERSION@.@REVISION@\test) to a location where you have read/write access.
-The examples can be run from the new directory either by double clicking the test.bat file from Windows Explorer or by chaning directories to the new directory in a command-prompt window and typing the following:
+The examples can be run from the new directory either by double clicking the test.bat file from Windows Explorer or by changing directories to the new directory in a command-prompt window and typing the
+following:

 test.bat [start [stop [no_chart]]]